“How do I import GA4 data into Google Sheets?”Digital marketer

 “Is there a way to integrate Google Analytics 4 and Google Sheets?

 In 2020, Google introduced a new version of Google Analytics–Google Analytics 4 or GA4.
-It will lead the charge in web analytics and Google Analytics 3 (Universal Analytics) might be discontinued in the future.
-Since GA4 is a newcomer, there aren’t that much tools to integrate it with Google Sheets to export data.
+It will lead the charge in web analytics and Google Analytics 3 (Universal Analytics) will be discontinued on July 1, 2023.
+Since GA4 is a newcomer, there aren’t that many tools to integrate it with Google Sheets to export data.

 You CAN import GA4 data from the API to Google Sheets.
 You do copy and paste, add new rows manually, until your eyes and fingers can’t take it anymore.
 It’s an unbearable nightmare and sucks the soul of marketers.
 This article teaches how to automate reporting step-by-step.